 GLOBAL MARKETS-Stocks near record highs on trade hopes, dollar gains

 The U.S. dollar rose and a gauge of global equities pushed closer to an all-time high on Wednesday after a batch of U.S. economic data brightened the economic outlook and investors remained bullish on the prospect of a U.S.-China trade accord.
-Stocks on Wall Street opened at fresh record highs, the latest surge after the Dow Industrials, S&P 500 and Nasdaq indexes closed at new records in five of the past eight sessions.
+Stocks on Wall Street set fresh all-time highs, the latest surge after the Dow Industrials, S&P 500 and Nasdaq indexes closed at new records in five of the past eight sessions.

-MSCI's gauge of stock markets across the globe gained 0.2% and hovered less than 2 points from an all-time high of 550.63 set in January 2018.
-Major pan-European equity indexes traded at highs last seen in 2015 while MSCI's emerging markets index also gained, also bolstered by hopes that the United States and China were close to signing an initial deal that would end a 16-month trade war.
+MSCI's gauge of stock markets across the globe gained 0.35% and hovered about 1 point from an all-time high of 550.63 established in January 2018.
+Major pan-European equity indexes traded at highs last seen in 2015 while MSCI's emerging markets index also gained, all bolstered by hopes the United States and China were close to reaching an initial deal to end a 16-month trade war.

-"Something will come out of the phase one (China-U.S. trade) talks," said TD Securities Senior Global Strategist James Rossiter.
-Tariffs may be rolled back to their August level with new ones set to take effect Dec.
-15 may be put on hold or cancelled, he said.
-But a deal is unlikely to go beyond that, he said.
+An improving economic outlook for 2020 has given investors more to cheer, said Joseph LaVorgna, chief economist for the Americas at French bank Natixis in New York.
+"Basically, as goes the stock market so goes the economy, at least for now, and the equity market is telling you things are going to pick up," LaVorgna said.

 Sterling continued to wobble as pre-election opinion polls showed some narrowing of British Prime Minister Boris Johnson's Conservatives lead over opposition parties, even though he remains favoured to gain an overall majority.
 Kay Van-Petersen, global macro strategist at Saxo Capital Markets in Singapore, said while trade hopes might be driving some tactical, near-term moves in the market, they were mostly just "noise."
 The Federal Reserve policy is more important.